How to Start an LLC in Kentucky

 To start a Kentucky LLC, you’ll need to name your LLC, pick a registered agent, and file Articles of Organization with the Kentucky Secretary of State either by mail or online.
 It’ll cost $40 up front.
 After that, you’ll need to take a few more steps to get your LLC ready to do business in the Bluegrass State.
 Here’s how.

-Step 1: Name your Kentucky LLC
+Step 1: Name Your Kentucky LLC

 There’s one major rule to remember when you’re naming your LLC: no two businesses in Kentucky can have the same name.
 If your chosen business name is the same as or very similar to another business in Kentucky, your LLC’s paperwork will be rejected.
 So before you get too attached, do a search on Kentucky’s Business Entity Search.